ltruchot/webpack-js-eslint-seed/README.md

 _Example: if function `add` is exported in file `./src/helpers/example.js` import it as `import { add } from "./helpers/example"` in `index.js`._

-## index.html
+## index.html and other HTML pages

-Webpack bundle every JavaScript from `./src` and `./node_modules` in your final dist a main.js file, and load it automatically.
+Webpack bundle every JavaScript from `./src` and used `./node_modules` in your final dist a main.js file, and load it automatically.

 Nevertheless, you can change what you want in its template `./public/index.html`, if you need a CDN link for example.

+You can add any new static html page in `./public/pages` and they will share the same CSS and scripts than `index.html`

 ## Assets